polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/libraries.md

 - `pallet_*`: a single FRAME module, of which exists an [existing collection](/frame-pallets) created for Polkadot and Kusama.
 Other pallet libraries exist such as the [Open Runtime Module Library (ORML)](https://github.com/open-web3-stack/open-runtime-module-library).

+Although it is possible to build an alternative to [FRAME](./link-to-frame) using the primitives exposed by Substrate's core libraries, there has not yet been any significant community efforts to do so yet and FRAME remains the easiest and most reliable way to compose Substrate runtimes.

 ## SCALE codec

 SCALE (Simple Concatenated Aggregate Little-Endian) Codec is a lightweight, efficient, binary serialization and deserialization [codec](https://en.wikipedia.org/wiki/Codec).
+This is key to how runtimes and clients can communicate to eachother.

-It is designed for high-performance, copy-free encoding and decoding of data in resource-constrained execution contexts, like the [Substrate runtime](/v3/concepts/runtime).
+It is designed for high-performance, copy-free encoding and decoding of data in resource-constrained execution contexts, like the [Substrate Wasm runtime](/v3/concepts/runtime).
 It is not self-describing in any way and assumes the decoding context has all type knowledge about the encoded data.

-Substrate uses the [`parity-scale-codec`](https://github.com/paritytech/parity-scale-codec), a Rust implementation of the SCALE Codec.
+Front-end libraries maintained by Parity use the [`parity-scale-codec`](https://github.com/paritytech/parity-scale-codec) crate (a Rust implementation of the SCALE Codec) to encode and decode interactions between RPCs and the runtime.

-This library and the SCALE codec are advantageous for Substrate and blockchain systems because:
+SCALE codec is advantageous for Substrate and blockchain systems because:

 - It is lightweight relative to generic serialization frameworks like [serde](https://serde.rs/), which add significant boilerplate that can bloat the size of the binary.
 - It does not use Rust `libstd` making it compatible with `no_std` environments that compile to Wasm, such as the Substrate runtime.